FIGHT Program: Critical Path Learning Center

 Assist the Learning Center Director with grant writing and fundraising.

-BA/BS degree required.
-Master’s degree in education, adult education, instructional design, or other related field preferred.
+Experience in social work, adult education, or other related field highly desirable.

 Excellent communication skills required, both written and oral.
 Candidate should be flexible, self-motivated, organized, able to work well under pressure and collaboratively.